bitaxura/Physics-Simulation/README.md

 (laggy due to GIF compression)

+## Issues
+- The project is currently Windows only.
+I am working on making it cross-platform

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.